Underneath, there are thoughts you don't say out loud.

 This isn’t a race.
 Every step, every small victory, and every moment of self-compassion counts.
 At KataVita Coaching, we help you build this trust through nervous system regulation, identity shifts, and habit change, so your healing becomes second nature.

-You keep attracting toxic people because you’re waiting for someone else to love you the way you deserve—not because of who you’re dating, but because of who you believe you are.
+You keep attracting toxic people because you’re waiting for someone else to love you the way you deserve.
+This is often rooted in who you believe you are.

 If you’ve experienced a string of relationships that started full of promise but quickly spiraled into the same toxic patterns, you’re not alone.
 Often, it begins with the hope that “this time will be different”, until the same red flags appear: avoidance, dishonesty, control, and emotional unavailability.